 How to Repot and Cut Back a Swiss Cheese Plant

-The question of how to repot and cut back a Swiss cheese plant is not too difficult.
+The question of how to repot and cut back a Swiss cheese plant is not too difficult to answer.
 Repot the Swiss cheese plant, moving it up a size, using a rich potting soil made up of compost and peat to help with aeration and drainage.
-Also when repotting, make sure you loosen the roots up some before placing it into a new pot.
-These plants are top heavy and require support.
+Also when repotting, make sure you loosen the roots up some before placing them into a new pot.
+These plants are top-heavy and require support.

-If desiring to grow the Swiss cheese plant on a moss pole, this is a good time to do so.
+If you desire to grow the Swiss cheese plant on a moss pole, this is a good time to do so.
 Place the moss pole into the pot with the plant.
 Lightly tie the stems to the pole with string or pantyhose.
-Be sure to mist moss pole regularly.
-After repotting the Swiss cheese vine plant, water thoroughly.
+Be sure to mist the moss pole regularly.
+After repotting the Swiss cheese vine plant, water it thoroughly.

 Swiss Cheese Plant Propagation